-The social network captured by Facebook friendship links is simply a proxy for more broad social networks, so it is not necessary that the information be transmitted directly through Facebook.
+Facebook friendship links simply proxy for more broad social networks, so it is not necessary that the information be transmitted directly through Facebook.
 Acquaintances could communicate this information through other social media, online or phone communication, or even face-to-face communication.
-Members of the network exposed to the EITC might give specific information on how to maximize your refund through EITC filing, or might give general information about the potential money available through the EITC.
+The network might give specific information on how to maximize your refund through EITC filing, or might give general information about the potential money available through the EITC.